 Julie Béna’s work is made up of an eclectic set of references, combining contemporary and ancient literature, high and low art, humor and seriousness, parallel times and spaces.
 Comprising sculpture, installation, film, and performance, her work seems to often float in an infinite vacuum, unfolding against a fictional backdrop where everything is possible.
 Over the past years, Béna has developed a range of personal cosmologies in which she stages seemingly banal characters and objects that have enigmatic conversations and interactions with each other.
 From Pantopon Rose – a character taken from William S. Burroughs’ ‘Naked Lunch’ –, to Miss None and Mister Peanut – a disembodied floating wig and the iconic monocled anthropomorphic peanut –, Béna lends her characters a singular agency and voice, which defines them by what they are not.

-Julie Béna was born in 1982 in Nice, France, and currently lives and works between Prague and Paris.
+Julie Béna was born in 1982 in Paris, France, and currently lives and works between Prague and Paris.
 She is a graduate of the Villa Arson, Nice, and attended the Gerrit Rietveld Academie in Amsterdam.
 In 2012–13, she was part of le Pavillon, the research laboratory of the Palais de Tokyo, Paris.
 In 2018, she was nominated for the Prix AWARE women art prize.

 Béna took part in a number of residencies, including at Fonderie Darling, Montreal, CA; Futura, Prague, CZ; ISCP, New York, US; Moly Sabata, Sablons, FR; CCF, Surabaya; Rupert, Vilnius, LT; INI project, Prague, CZ.